Skip to main content

 SSL

-API7 Enterprise also supports mutual TLS (mTLS), where client also authenticates itself to the server by presenting its certificate, effectively creating a two-way TLS connection.
+API7 Enterprise also supports mutual TLS (mTLS), where the client also authenticates itself to the server by presenting its certificate, effectively creating a two-way TLS connection.
 This ensures that both parties are authenticated and helps prevent network attacks like man-in-the-middle.

 To enable TLS or mTLS in your system with API7 Enterprise, you should generate and configure certificates in the appropriate places.
 For configuration on the API7 Enterprise, an SSL certificate object may be required, depending on the segment of communication you want to secure: